What is Taxonomy: Definition, Examples, Levels, & Classification

 Morphology

 This form of classification groups organisms according to the form and structure of the organism.
 This can range from size, shape, and other physical attributes.
-These are all basically the main features that people look for in the first place when trying to discern one species from another.
+These are all basically the main features that people look for in the first place when trying to distinguish one species from another.

 Anatomy